darioblanco/release-wizard/README.md

   pushed to the repository and its release was published (automatic detection).
 - `$TASKS`: the bullet list of detected tasks.
 See [task format](#task-format).
 - `$PULL_REQUESTS`: the list of Github PRs.
 See [PR format](#pr-format).
+- `$CONTRIBUTORS`: the list of authors for the release diff.

 #### Commit format